sassoftware/viya4-iac-gcp/docs/user/KubernetesVersions.md

 **NOTE**: If you find that the version you would like to use in your kubernetes cluster is not listed, you will need to go the [Channel Based](#channel-based) section to find the desired version.

-### Aliased Version
+### Aliased Versions

-Only applicable in the version based scenario, Google supports the use of [aliased versions](https://cloud.google.com/kubernetes-engine/versioning#specifying_cluster_version) when creating your kubernetes cluster.
+Only applicable in the "version based" scenario, Google supports the use of [aliased versions](https://cloud.google.com/kubernetes-engine/versioning#specifying_cluster_version) when creating your kubernetes cluster.
 The format required looks like:

 * 1.X
   * Specifies the highest valid patch+gke.N patch release in the 1.X minor version